 The Commission's preferred rate structure had traditionally been the BFC/uniform gallonage charge rate structure.
-However, over the past several years, the Water Management Districts have requested whenever possible that an inclining block rate structure is implemented.
+However, over the past several years, the Water Management Districts have requested, whenever possible, that an inclining block rate structure be implemented.

 As discussed in Issue 8, staff has recommended that the water system's revenue requirement be reduced.
-Orangewood earned more than the recommended rate of return for its water system.
-When this happens, a revenue decrease is normally the appropriate action undertaken under these circumstances.
-In prior cases, when a utility is overearning on its water system, if appropriate, staff recommends that the water system overearnings be netted against the wastewater system underearnings, resulting in net utility underearnings.
-However, in this case, there are significant dissimilarities in the water and wastewater customer bases.
-Of the 475 water customers, approximately ten percent (43 customers) do not receive wastewater system underearnings, these 43 customers would be subsidizing the wastewater service of the remaining 432 customers.
+In prior cases, when a utility is overearning on its water system, if appropriate, staff recommends that the water system overearnings be netted against the wastewater system underearnings.
+However, in this case, there are dissimilarities in the water and wastewater customer bases.
+Of the 475 water customers, approximately ten percent (43 customers) do not receive wastewater service from the Utility.
+If the water system overearnings were netted against the wastewater system underearnings, these 43 customers would be subsidizing the wastewater service of the remaining 432 customers.
 Therefore, staff recommends that the water system overearnings not be netted against the wastewater underearnings.